Mark-Mekhail/Mark-Mekhail/README.md

     def __new__(cls):
       if cls._mark is None:
         cls._mark = super().__new__(cls)
         print("Mark is born!
-It doesn't look like 2001, though 🤔") return cls._mark
+It doesn't look like we're in the 2000's, though 🤔") return cls._mark

     def __init__(mark):